chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/README.md

 Headphones, speakers, keyboards, mice, gamepads, & printers all use Bluetooth Classic.

-These devices may be found in System Settings, but they cannot be connected to by FlutterBluePlus.
-FlutterBluePlus only supports Bluetooth Low Energy.
+These devices may be found in System Settings, but they cannot be connected to by VXFlutterBlue.
+VXFlutterBlue only supports Bluetooth Low Energy.

 **4. your device stopped advertising.**